 All ages gigs aren’t really my thing.
 Great for the kids.
 Bad for alcoholics.
 Plus I gotta say, the kids in San Diego are just too damn polite.
 I show up to the Epicentre and it’s dark with a ballpark and playground right out back.
 But there are no huddles of kids drinking from brown paper bags.
 No revolving circles of lighter flicks beneath the bleachers.
 No make-out sessions under the trees.
-Rather, all the emo kids are politely chatting and behaving themselves waiting for swoon and croon indie rock perfectors Elliot.
+Rather, all the emo kids are politely chatting and behaving themselves waiting for swoon and croon indie rock perfectors Elliott.
 I’m sure the Epicentre appreciates the manners of the kids, but in my day, we just couldn’t be trusted with all ages venues because all of the above always accompanied such events.
 Not sure why, but the powers that be always seemed to have a problem with kids doing the bad things they themselves did when they were young.

 Elliot are the cream.
 The inside of your second bite of a twinkie.
 The stuff marshmallow melts into when dropped into hot chocolate.
 Super sweet and good when you’re buzzed.
 Since the tempos are all really slow and dreamy with such pretty melodies, it’s best to just draw a deep breath and close your eyes and drift against singer Chris Higdon’s voice.
 Think Radiohead if they were really much more happy with things.
 Bassplayer Jonathan Mobley is standout and responsible for a lot of the mood shifts behind the unique coo of Higdon.
 Not sure how Kentucky has bred such swelling ether pop, but its got atmospheric overtones and romantic sweeps.
-The guitarist kind of prances around the stage like a really really bad dancer, but the sounds that trickle and spill forth are truly a lot of the musical personality of Elliot’s songs.
+The guitarist kind of prances around the stage like a really really bad dancer, but the sounds that trickle and spill forth are the musical personality of Elliot’s songs.
 He just looks rather peculiar in those moves.
 Nothing personal guy, love the music.
 Elliot utilize a track of keyboard textures and other samples so they sound a lot deeper than your traditional 4-piece.
-Tonight’s set was mostly tracks off of their recent release “False Cathedrals” which I recommend to all sappy couples looking for some cool emo stuff to bond to.
-Elliot are always very patient in the development of their songs so patience is required to fully absorb their music.
+Tonight’s set was mostly tracks off of their recent release “False Cathedrals” which I recommend to all sappy couples looking for some cool emo stuff to bond over.
+Elliot are always very patient in the development of their songs, so patience is required to fully absorb their music.
 And live, they were pristine with Chris Higdon’s voice keeping me in constant admiration.
 I normally gravitate toward music with a little more aggression, but talent is talent and these guys delivered a full sound.

 When the show was over… all the kids politely went home.
 What’s with this emo nice guy attitude anyway?
 I like the music, but it’s destroying my faith in the kids to be complete fuck ups (thus justifying the complete fuck up I was when I was that age).
 After the show, singer Chris Higdon had some words to share with Modern Fix.